Top local movers for Baltimore to Cleveland moves

 - Cleveland is considered to be safer than Baltimore with a safety index of 36.59 vs Baltimore’s 27.28.

-- Air quality in Cleveland is moderate, and in Baltimore it's good.
+- Air quality in Cleveland is Moderate, and in Baltimore it’s Good.

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 - State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Ohio moving company's license by visiting the state's public utilities commission.
+- State regulator: You can check the status of a Ohio moving license through the state’s public utilities commission.

 - Moving Permits: You won’t need a moving permit in Ohio, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Cleveland Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Cleveland without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

 Where to live in Cleveland

-With your sights set on America's North Coast, these are some of the most popular neighborhoods to consider in Cleveland.
+Ready to relocate to America’s North Coast?
+Here are some of the top neighborhoods to consider in Cleveland.

 Best neighborhoods for singles